ms1515/Kubernetes-Basics/Knative-on-EKS.md

     targetPort: 8080
 ```
 - You need to ensure that the target port (on the node/instance for the Pod) is a suitable value for "http" and "https" mappings.
 SSL terminates at the load balancer and traffic is forwarded to our instances (and thereby our Pods) using HTTP.
+- TargetPort is the port on which your pod will be listening on and where service will send requests to.
+It is the port number on the endpoint where the traffic will be received.
+Applicable only when used with ServiceEntries.
+Your application in the container will need to be listening on this port also.
+NodePort exposes a service externally to the cluster by means of the target nodes IP address and the NodePort.
 - It does not matter too much which nodePort (or EC2 Instance Port) you choose, as long as it is a sensible value.
 - Note, that in `metadata.annotations` for last applied configurations, you do not need to change it, as it is simply the last applied configuration.
 It has no effect on port mappings.